![[*]](pics/smallestgreen.jpg)

 The simplest option is stainless steel hooks that

-can be screwed into a ceiling or wooden wall or S-hooks than can be
+can be screwed into a cieling or wooden wall or S-hooks than can be

 hooked over a fence or other upright surface.
 Also available are